rulasg/cv/index.md

 ### DEGREES

-**Antonio de Nebrija University**
-Bachelors in computer science and business administration
+Bachelors in computer science and business administration @ **Antonio de Nebrija University**

 ### Certifications and accreditation